FatulM/shamsi_date/README.md

 }
 ```

-If you want to use `/` instead of `-` for date separation use `formatter.ds` which changes based on date type.
+If you want to use `/` instead of `-` for date separation use `formatter.sep` which changes based on date type.

 **Note** also that you do not need for example to use `int.parse()` on formatter output of `Jalali.now().formatter.m` for accessing its month, simply use `Jalali.now().month`.